Linda Snow - Patient Story

 — Linda Snow, Triple Negative Breast Cancer Survivor

 “Unfortunately, the surgeon at my local hospital did not achieve clear margins and left too much tissue,” recalled Linda.
-Dr. Hoffman followed Linda annually because she still had a risk of breast cancer.
+Knowing she still was at risk for breast cancer, Linda continued to see Dr. Hoffman at Fox Chase.
 In 2009, Linda underwent a second surgery to remove the remaining tissue.
 She had also followed Dr. Daly’s recommendation to undergo a prophylactic hysterectomy at age 42 to reduce the risk of ovarian cancer.

-Although Linda no longer had a need for annual mammograms, she occasionally performed self-exams and in August 2012, she discovered a small lump near her left underarm.
+Although Linda no longer had a need for annual mammograms, she occasionally performed self-exams.
+In August 2012, she discovered a small lump near her left underarm.
 “I sent Dr. Hoffman an email and even though he was on vacation, he responded quickly and asked me to make an appointment for the next week,” recalled Linda.

-Dr. Hoffman performed further testing and Linda learned the results when she was on her way to a client.
-“I had triple-negative breast cancer,” explained Linda.
-“That was when my positive experiences with Fox Chase really took off.”
-She began to refer to Dr. Hoffman as her QB1 – or her quarterback.
+“This was when my positive experiences with Fox Chase really took off,” explained Linda.
+She began to refer to Dr. Hoffman as her “QB1” – or her quarterback.
 He built Linda’s team by recruiting Fox Chase breast surgeon Marcia Boraas, MD, and radiation oncologist Penny Anderson, MD.
 Even though Dr. Hoffman handed her off to a talented team, he stayed involved and in touch throughout the process.
 Dr. Boraas referred Linda to Fox Chase plastic and reconstructive surgeon Sameer Patel, MD, to develop the best surgical plan.